 - Submit a letter of nomination and two letters of support that clearly describe the nominee's contribution to the college's inclusion and diversity efforts.

-- The application deadline each year is the second Friday in April: April 13, 2018.
+- The application deadline each year is April 1.

 Award recipients will have demonstrated a thorough understanding of, appreciation for, and advocacy of diversity issues.